EternityForest/awesome-standards/README.md

 #### Full size Automotive Fuses

 Still extremely common but becoming fragmented until everyone settles on a mini fuse variant.
+For this reason, glass fuses could be considered
+"More standard" even though automotive may be technically superior due to the durable plastic body.

 ### Eurorack